eima1995/de_download_xml_and_parse_to_csv/README.md

    python handels_register.py
    ```
 ### Result
 Once the project is executed, a file named `handelsregister_result.xlsx` will be generated in the project's root folder.
-Inside the file, you will find two sheets: "Current output" and "Goal output".
+Inside the file, you will find two sheets: `Current output` and `Goal output`.

 #### Note
-The "Current output" sheet adds a new entry for each company listed in company_names.csv every time you run the project.
-In contrast, the "Goal output" sheet checks if a company is already listed; if it is, the existing row is updated.
+The `Current output` sheet adds a new entry for each company listed in `company_names.csv` every time you run the project.
+In contrast, the `Goal output` sheet checks if a company is already listed; if it is, the existing row is updated.
 If the company is not already in the list, a new row is added.